Sexual abuse

 Sexual coercion or harassment

-If you are sexually abused it is best to go as soon as possible to the hospital emergency room to get help.
-There you get an injury report which can be used if you decide to press charges.
+It is best to get help as soon as possible.
+You can go to the hospital emergency room to get help for free.
+There you get an injury report for if you decide to press charges.

 Examples of sexual abuse are: